daniel-c-silva/C-nebot/README.md

-# C-neBot: Your AI-Powered Movie Assistant // aka gpt for movies
+# C-neBot: Your AI-Powered Movie Assistant

 C-neBot isn’t just another movie search app — it works as an assistant for you to choose what to watch quicker.
 Search, explore and chat.